Keyboard shortcuts

 5. Integration Tests

-Integration tests validate complete workflows:
+Integration tests validate complete workflows across multiple components.

 #![allow(unused)]